robertbrodrecht/launchpad/README.md

 To Do For 1.0
 =============

+* Optimize SASS for faster compile time.
+Grid seems fast as a stand-alone thing, but compiling this site is way too slow.
 * Add filters/actions in WP code for modifying things that people may want to modify.
 Partially implemented.
 * Easy way to add custom fields to post types.
 Implemented but only lightly tested.
 NEEDS SERIOUS TESTING.
 * Make Gravity Forms output better and include generic form stylesheets in _objects.scss.